 What is Clock Skew?

-Clock skew is a significant phenomenon encountered in synchronous circuit design, where the clock signal transmitted from the clock circuit arrives at different components at varying times.
-This article delves into the causes and consequences of clock skew, highlighting both its detrimental and beneficial aspects.
-Additionally, we will explore strategies for minimizing clock skew and optimizing circuit performance through effective clock skew management.
+When designing synchronous circuits, you may encounter an important phenomenon called clock skew.
+It happens when the clock signal from the clock circuit reaches different components at different times.
+In this discussion, we’ll look into the causes and effects of clock skew, highlighting both its negative and positive impacts.
+Together, we’ll also explore practical strategies to minimize clock skew and optimize circuit performance through effective clock skew management.

 Understanding Clock Skew